Alafazam/node-scrapper/README.md

 What it can do

-* save entire text from a web page
+* Save entire text from a web page
-* save only selected text from a web paged
+* Save only selected text from a web page
-* dig deeper and save more text
+* Dig deeper and save more text